opoupeney/dfd/source/index.rst

 Our goal is to provide a full-featured development platform that leverages best of breed technology and empowers developers to create well-architected, beautiful and secure applications that are open and extensible, and scale to the limits of the cloud.
 DreamFace helps developers focus on providing a great user experience by simplifying tedious and repetitive tasks and providing an unparelled, out of the box feartureset.
 If you're a fan of Angular then you'll love the way DreamFace embraces its full functionality giving developers full control then picking up the baton and charging ahead with built-in enterprise bells and whistles.
-And best of all, your deployed application is a collection of open, standards-based assets (HTML, CSS, JSON ...) so no vendor lock-in, just help where you need it and freedom where you don't.
+And best of all, your deployed application is a collection of open, standards-based assets (HTML, CSS, JSON ...) so no vendor lock-in, just help when you need it and freedom when you don't.

 DreamFace is available on **npm**.
 Installation instructions will be available soon.